-Are you one one of those individuals who finds languages (even your own native tongue) very difficult to learn?
+Are you one of those individuals who find languages (even your own native tongue) very difficult to learn?
 Consequently, are you anxiously approaching your first visit to Spain, in fear that your meager Spanish might not be enough?

-English-speaking travelers of Europe are often a little surprised at how few Spaniards speak English, and are heard comparing it to other countries they have visited in Europe.
-Still, in our opinion, it is very possible to travel in Spain using only English.
+English-speaking travelers of Europe are often a little surprised at how few Spaniards speak English and are heard comparing it to other countries they have visited in Europe.
+Still, in our opinion, it is very possible to travel to Spain using only English.

 How Many People Speak English In Spain

 Thanks to English becoming a mandatory school subject, many younger Spaniards speak some English, while the older generations generally do not.

 While many foreigners who live in Spain do speak English, most locals don’t.
 This is because their mother tongue is Spanish, so to answer the question ‘what do people in Spain speak?’, it’s Spanish.
 Particularly in those incredibly charming places to visit in Spain.
 But many Spaniards like to travel to countries where English is the primary native language, such as England or Ireland.
 Those who love to explore Northern Ireland, for example, do need to have some knowledge of English, so your best bet is communicating with locals who also love to travel.